 This is a personal “art collection.”
-It’s unapologetically subjective and impenitently non-comprehensive.
+It’s unapologetically subjective and impenitently (possibly even argumentatively) uncomprehensive.
 You’ll probably find interesting omissions and eccentric inclusions.

 Many objects pictured are old friends from museum visits.
 I take photos as visual notes of objects I want to look at further and know more about.
-I have recently started using Google Lens to find the highest resolution images of and most accurate basic information about the works of art collected on this website.
+Google Lens helps find the highest resolution images of, and most accurate basic information about, the works of art collected on this website.
 Every artist’s page links to their Wikipedia page, so it’s easy to learn more about them.

-Also, building this Imaginary Museum compensates for my limited ability to go and see art in person.
-Armchair visits are beat the hell out of no visits at all.
+Building this Imaginary Museum helps compensate for my limited ability to travel and see art in person.
+Armchair visits beat the hell out of no visits at all.

-Geopolitics likely puts some things forever out of reach.
-For example, I’m regrettably unlikely to get to The State Hermitage Museum in St Petersburg a coveted bucket-list destination.
+Geopolitics likely puts some things forever out of reach: I’m unlikely to get to The State Hermitage Museum in St Petersburg, a coveted bucket-list destination.

 Aging may rule out more strenuous adventures like Angkor Wat, Machu Picchu, Easter Island…